 "SAILS" is a self-contained classroom available to students in grades four and five.
-It is currently located in the Wixon Innovation School, but we will need space in grades six and seven as students age up.
+It is located in the Nathaniel H. Wixom Innovation School.
 This classroom responds to the needs of students with intellectual impairments and/or language base needs who are unable to access grade level curriculum without accommodations and need to have material presented at a developmental level commensurate with their abilities.
 They provide small group instruction and a small student to staff ratio, consistent with strategies designed to promote academic success.